czue/pegasus-docs/getting-started.md

 workon {{ project_name }}
 ```

-## Install cookiecutter
+## Setup Pegasus

-This project uses [Cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) to configure your template,
-which must be installed before proceeding.
+To run pegasus you'll first need to install the installer and its dependencies.

 To do this, from inside your virtualenv just run:

 ```
-pip install "cookiecutter>=1.6.0"
+pip install pegasus-installer
 ```

 ## Create your project